erikruiter2/ansible_lab/roles/cisco_device_provisioning/README.md

 |portsecurity | none / sticky / aaaa.bbbb.cccc | none | Assigns port security to the port.
 This can be a single sticky address, or a specified MAC address |
 |customstatements | any cisco statement | none | Allows a list of custom config statements to add to the port |

+The required config statements are generated with help of a jinja template file [port_config.j2](../../roles/cisco_vlan_service/templates/port_config.j2)<br>
+The template generates known VLANs specified in the group_vars, and then it loops through the individual interfaces.<br>
+Each variable has its own macro which is included from [interface_macros.j2](../../roles/cisco_vlan_service/templates/interface_macros.j2) to keep the template nice and tidy.